Monte Burney: Research history

 The mountain was already known before 1871; a book written in that year by Robert Oliver Cunningham records the following travel report mentioning Monte Burney:

 The appearance of the mountain was considered "majestic" in 1899.
-Eric Shipton explored the area in 1962, and after a failed attempt in 1963 climbed Monte Burney on the 10th of March 1973, reaching its summit together with Peter Radcliffe and Roger Perry.
+Eric Shipton explored the area in 1962, and after a failed attempt in 1963 climbed Monte Burney on 10 March 1973, reaching its summit together with Peter Radcliffe and Roger Perry.
 Auer in 1974 did correlate some tephras on Tierra del Fuego with Monte Burney, one of which was later linked to Reclus.
 In 2015 the Chilean geological agency SERNAGEOMIN began setting up volcano monitoring equipment on Monte Burney, the first volcano in the Magallanes Patagonia region to be monitored.